null

 The Bottom Line: Prepared Kids Have Better First Days

-A child who walks into their first day knowing their bag has everything they need — snacks, a change of clothes, their labeled supplies — is a child who can focus on the exciting parts of the day rather than the stressful ones.
+A child who walks into their first day knowing their bag has everything they need — snacks, a change of clothes, their labeled school supplies — is a child who can focus on the exciting parts of the day rather than the stressful ones.
 Organization isn't just about keeping things tidy.
 At this age, it's about building confidence and independence one small habit at a time.

 Frequently Asked Questions